IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/README.md

   * Polyglot programming languages
   * Logical functional compositions
   * Built-in event adapters to various services and data sources

+In short, _"What is serverless... and what is it good for?_.

+---

 Upon completion of this lesson, you should be able to: